 Testimonials give customers confidence in your product.
 They can resolve a customer’s primary concerns, make them feel good about contacting you, and solidify their decision to buy.
-What your testimonials do for your business depends largely on how they’re presented.
-In this blog post we’ll explore 5 testimonial templates, what they do, and how you can get these types of testimonials for your business.
+What your testimonials do for your business depends mainly on how they’re presented.
+We’ve updated this blog post in 2021 to include nine testimonial templates and examples, how they’re used, and how you can get these types of testimonials for your business.

 Product Testimonial Template

 Product testimonials are ideal for overcoming objections or hesitations a potential buyer might have.
 Placing these testimonials on the product page or a similar landing page can help to ease the conversion process.
-Product testimonials for a high-priced product that requires a lot of customer consideration should be longer and more thorough, while product testimonials for lower-priced products requiring less consideration should be shorter.
+Product testimonials for a high-priced product that requires a lot of customer consideration should be longer and more thorough.
+In comparison, product testimonials for lower-priced products requiring less consideration should be shorter.

 In a product testimonial, the goal is to highlight the product’s benefits, resolve objections, and describe the product’s use.
 A simple product testimonial template looks something like this: